 Students are responsible for being aware of the consequences of a late drop(s), including impacts on financial aid/scholarships, health insurance, on-campus housing eligibility, academic progress towards degree requirements, etc.

 Arts and Sciences students may withdraw from all classes for a term until the last day that classes are taught by requesting a withdrawal in the Office of the Registrar.
-In the event of extenuating circumstances, students may petition for a retroactive withdrawal through the Dean of Students Office.
+In the event of extenuating circumstances, students may petition for a retroactive withdrawal through the Office of Undergraduate Education.
 For specific withdrawal procedures and campus-wide policies, see the Withdrawal section.